Walter Marks (politician)

 Walter Moffitt Marks (6 June 1875 – 31 March 1951) was an Australian lawyer and politician.
 He served as a member of the House of Representatives from 1919 to 1931, representing the Division of Wentworth in New South Wales.

 Early life

+Marks was born on 6 June 1875 at his father's property Culwalla Homestead near Jamberoo, New South Wales.
+He was one of six children born to Sarah Jane (née Moffitt) and James Marks.
+His father and uncle John Marks both served in the colonial parliament, as did his father's uncle Samuel Charles.
+His maternal grandfather William Moffitt had arrived in New South Wales as a convict but became a wealthy businessman.

-Marks was born in Culwulla House, Jamberoo, New South Wales and educated at Sydney Grammar School.
-He was admitted as a solicitor in 1902.
-In September 1901 he married Florence Sandford.
-As a result of an inheritance in 1912, he was able to partly finance the building of his chambers, the twelve-storey Culwulla Chambers in Castlereagh Street, Sydney, the tallest building in central Sydney until after World War II.
-He won most major Australian yachting trophies in Culwulla I-IV, and participated in the trials of Sir Thomas Lipton's America's Cup challenger, Shamrock IV in 1914.
+Marks and his family moved to Sydney when he was a young boy, where he attended Sydney Grammar School.
+After serving his articles of clerkship he was admitted to practise as a solicitor in 1902.
+He inherited substantial wealth and developed "extensive investments in city property and the coal industry", including partly financing the building of his chambers, the twelve-storey Culwulla Chambers in Castlereagh Street, Sydney, which was the tallest building in central Sydney until after World War II.

+Marks won most major Australian yachting trophies in Culwulla I-IV, and participated in the trials of Sir Thomas Lipton's America's Cup challenger, Shamrock IV in 1914.
 In World War I he joined the Royal Navy Volunteer Reserve and served as a lieutenant in the North Sea and English Channel, commanded a gunnery school in Wales and returned to Australia in 1918 to encourage military recruitment.